combust-labs/firebuild/README.md

     --to-destination 192.168.127.100:16686
 ```

-Where the exact IP address can be obtained using the `firebuild inspect --profile=... --vmm-id=...` command.
+Where the exact IP address can be obtained using the `firebuild inspect --profile=... --vmm-id=...` command and the destination IP and interface depend on your configuration, you can use `ip link` to find the `up broadcast` interfaces and relevant IP address. **Tool intergration will be added at a later stage.**

-### how does it work
+#### how does it work

 The builder pulls the requested Docker image with Docker.
 It then open the Docker image via the Docker `save` command and looks up the `manifest.json` and the Docker image config `json` explicitly stated in the manifest.
 When config is fetched, a temporary Dockerfile is built from the Docker config history.
 Any `ADD` and `COPY` commands for resources other than first `/` are used to extract files from the saved source image.
 When resources are exported, the build further continues exactly the same way as in case of the `Dockerfile` build.

-## terminating a daemonized VM
+### terminating a daemonized VM

 A VM started with the `--daemonize` flag can be stopped in three ways: